ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-using-Meteor.rst

 I recommend also to add the following packages:

 -  `ethereum:dapp-styles <https://atmospherejs.com/ethereum/dapp-styles>`__
-   - The LESS/CSS framework which gives your ÐApp a nice Mist-consistent look.
+   - The LESS/CSS framework which gives your dapp a nice Mist-consistent look.
 -  `ethereum:tools <https://atmospherejs.com/ethereum/tools>`__ - This
    package gives you the ``EthTools`` object with a set of formatting an conversion functions and template helpers for ether.
 -  `ethereum:elements <https://atmospherejs.com/ethereum/elements>`__ -
-   A set of interface elements specifically made for ethereum, see this `Demo <http://ethereum-elements.meteor.com>`__ for more.
+   A set of interface elements specifically made for Ethereum, see this `Demo <http://ethereum-elements.meteor.com>`__ for more.
 -  `ethereum:accounts <https://atmospherejs.com/ethereum/accounts>`__ -
-   Gives you the reactive ``EthAccounts`` collection with all current available ethereum accounts, where balances will be automatically updated.
+   Gives you the reactive ``EthAccounts`` collection with all current available Ethereum accounts, where balances will be automatically updated.
 -  `ethereum:blocks <https://atmospherejs.com/ethereum/blocks>`__ -
    Gives you the reactive ``EthBlocks`` collection with the latest 50